 First, New One is all about connections that cross and transcend borders.
 The topics of the New One courses — food, language, digital technology and science — all refer to elements that bring people together across borders and connect us around the globe.
 But they do so in ways that can both unite and divide us, in ways that are not necessarily fair or just.
 New One is the place to learn more about these connections and to find out what different communities are doing, for example, to bring about more equitable access to food or technology, what is the relationship between science and social justice, or to use language to express and build community.

 Second, New One emphasizes learning.
 The program offers opportunities for you to explore new experiences and different ways of seeing, to develop academic skills and creative thinking so that you can be successful in your undergraduate career and beyond, in a complex, rapidly changing, interconnected world.

 In New One: Learning without Borders you will:

 - Learn beyond the borders of the classroom and build bridges with local communities.
-You will visit community sites and hear talks by community leaders, and in the process learn about what matters to different communities and how you can use your academic knowledge, your experience and energies to make a difference.
+You will visit community sites and hear talks by community leaders, and in the process learn about what matters to different communities and how you can use your academic knowledge, experience and energies to make a difference.

-Are you ready to apply?
+Are you ready for a life-changing experience?
 Apply now.